 American detachments were also stationed alongside Canadian troops at the Gander and Goose Bay airfields, as well as in a number of smaller communities of strategic importance – in Sandy Cove and St. Bride’s, for example, radar sites were installed.

 The construction boom created thousands of jobs for Newfoundlanders and Labradorians.
 The readily available employment on the bases was welcomed by a population that had suffered great economic hardship during the pre-war years.
 Unemployment had been severe since the First World War, and by April 1939 nearly one-third of the island’s 300,000 people were drawing government relief.
 However, at the peak of construction in 1942, approximately 13,500 Newfoundlanders were working at the American bases and earning relatively high wages.

 Photographer unknown.
-Reproduced by the permission of the Archives and Manuscripts Division (Coll.
-109 3.01.17), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by the permission of Archives and Special Collections (Coll.
+109 3.01.17), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The public purse also benefited from the construction boom, which allowed the country to run a financial surplus for the first time in years.
 In 1940, for example, the Newfoundland government reported a deficit of almost $5 million, but just two years later, it enjoyed a surplus of more than $7 million.

 Social benefits also accompanied the establishment of United States military bases in Newfoundland.
 The Americans provided public health services, helped stock Newfoundland’s emergency food supply, reconstructed the 54-mile highway between Holyrood and Argentia, and helped modernize the island’s communication system by installing aerial cables from St. John’s to Stephenville.